abbeylabs/abbey-starter-kit-tailscale/README.md

-# Abbey Starter Kit GitHub
+# Abbey Starter Kit Tailscale

 This example shows how to create a Grant Kit.
 The example features requesting access to a [Tailscale ACL](https://registry.terraform.io/providers/tailscale/tailscale/latest/docs/resources/acl)